taihen/base-image/README.md

    - The image digest for verification
    - The SBOM (Software Bill of Materials) as an attachment
    - Instructions for verifying the image signature
+   - **Detailed package changelog** showing what changed since the last release

+### Package Change Tracking

+The release system automatically compares the SBOMs from the current and previous releases to generate a detailed changelog that shows:

+- **Added packages**: New packages introduced in this release
+- **Updated packages**: Packages with version changes
+- **Removed packages**: Packages that were removed
+- **Summary statistics**: Total package counts and change counts for both images

+If no package changes are detected (e.g., only metadata or rebuild changes), the release notes will indicate "No package changes detected (metadata or rebuild only)".

 ### Benefits

 - **Meaningful Releases**: Only creates releases when there are actual changes
+- **Transparent Changes**: Every release documents exactly what packages changed
 - **Audit Trail**: Each release documents what changed and when
 - **Resource Efficiency**: Avoids cluttering the releases page with identical builds
 - **Supply Chain Security**: Every release includes verification instructions and SBOM

 ### Release Naming

-Releases are automatically tagged with a date-based version format: `vYYYY.MM.DD` (e.g., `v2024.01.15`).
-If multiple releases occur on the same day, a counter is appended (e.g., `v2024.01.15.1`).
+Releases are automatically tagged with a date-based version format: `vYYYY.MM.DD` (e.g., `v2025.06.13`).
+If multiple releases occur on the same day, a counter is appended (e.g., `v2025.06.13.1`).

 Each release creates:

 - A GitHub release with the version tag
-- A Docker image tagged with the same version (e.g., `ghcr.io/taihen/base-image:v2024.01.15`)
+- A Docker image tagged with the same version (e.g., `ghcr.io/taihen/base-image:v2025.06.13`)
 - The `latest` tag is also updated to point to the newest release

 ## Automated Testing